 All students involved in the student conduct process have a right to appeal a conduct process decision by writing the appropriate appellate administrator within 3 business days of notification.
 The following is a list of appellate administrators based on the assigned Conduct Coordinator:

-• Conduct Coordinator: Assistant Director of Residence Life; Appellate Administrator: Director of Residence Life
+Conduct Coordinator: Assistant Director of Residence Life; Appellate Administrator: Director of Residence Life/Assistant Dean of Students

-• Conduct Coordinator: Assistant Dean of Students; Appellate Administrator: Dean of Students/Vice President of Student Development and Success
+Conduct Coordinator: Assistant Dean of Students; Appellate Administrator: Dean of Student Development and Success

-• Conduct Coordinator: Director of Student Engagement and Leadership; Appellate Administrator: Assistant Dean of Students
+Conduct Coordinator: Student Engagement and Leadership Coordinator; Appellate Administrator: Assistant Dean of Students

 The appeal statement from the student should include sufficient detail to permit the evaluation of the merit of the grounds for appeal.
 The student is granted only one appeal.
 Students may appeal in writing if: